matthewjansonyt/matthewjansonyt/README.md

 - 👋 Hi, I’m @matthewjansonyt
-- 👀 I’m interested in Media Production and Social Media Management
+- 👀 I’m interested in Media Production, Social Media Management, and Web Design
-- 🌱 I’m currently learning Computer Programming
+- 🌱 I’m currently learning Web Design
-- 📫 How to reach me: message me on Instagram (@matthewjansonyt)
+- 📫 How to reach me: email matthew@jansonschools.org

 <!---
 matthewjansonyt/matthewjansonyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.